voxpupuli/puppet-jira/REFERENCE.md

 Data type: `Optional[String]`

-Configures additional JDBC connection properties in dbconfig.xml For PostgreSQL, a default value of "tcpKeepAlive=true;socketTimeout=240" will be used See https://confluence.atlassian.com/jirakb/connection-problems-to-postgresql-result-in-stuck-threads-in-jira-1047534091.html
+Configures additional JDBC connection properties in dbconfig.xml For PostgreSQL, a default value of "tcpKeepAlive=true;socketTimeout=240" will be used for JIRA < 9.4.0.
+For JIRA >= 9.4.0, the default is "tcpKeepAlive=true".
+See https://confluence.atlassian.com/jirakb/connection-problems-to-postgresql-result-in-stuck-threads-in-jira-1047534091.html

 Default value: `undef`